-Based on the results of our risk assessment, we concluded that an audit was not warranted.
-The risk of illegal, improper, or erroneous purchases and payments being made through the USAID's Purchase Card program, during the period under our risk assessment was low.
+While we determined the risk of the purchase card program was low, the risk assessment should not be interpreted to mean that the program is free from illegal, improper, or erroneous purchases and payments, or that the risk assessment will remain unchanged.
 Our conclusion is based on the charge card programs' size, internal controls, the implementation of the recommendations of previous risk assessment and/or audits, substantiated allegations, and compliance with laws and regulations.